dmrokan/gsl4godot_gsl/doc_sphinx/vectors.rst

 use the library error handler to abort your program then it isn't necessary to check every :code:`alloc`.

-@deftypefun {gsl_matrix *} gsl_matrix_alloc (size_t n1, size_t n2)
+.. function:: gsl_matrix * gsl_matrix_alloc (size_t n1, size_t n2)

    This function creates a matrix of size :data:`n1` rows by :data:`n2` columns, returning a pointer to a newly initialized matrix struct.
 A new block is allocated for the elements of the matrix, and stored in the :data:`block` component of the matrix struct.
-The block is ``owned'' by the matrix, and will be deallocated when the matrix is deallocated.
+The block is "owned" by the matrix, and will be deallocated when the matrix is deallocated.
 Requesting zero for :data:`n1` or :data:`n2` is valid and returns a non-null result.
-@end deftypefun

-@deftypefun {gsl_matrix *} gsl_matrix_calloc (size_t n1, size_t n2)
+.. function:: gsl_matrix * gsl_matrix_calloc (size_t n1, size_t n2)

    This function allocates memory for a matrix of size :data:`n1` rows by :data:`n2` columns and initializes all the elements of the matrix to zero.
-@end deftypefun

-@deftypefun void gsl_matrix_free (gsl_matrix * m)
+.. function:: void gsl_matrix_free (gsl_matrix * m)

    This function frees a previously allocated matrix :data:`m`.
 If the matrix was created using :func:`gsl_matrix_alloc` then the block underlying the matrix will also be deallocated.
 If the matrix has been created from another object then the memory is still owned by that object and will not be deallocated.
-@end deftypefun

 Accessing matrix elements
 -------------------------